zearic/micronaut-vs-quarkus/README.md

 the master has following artifacts :
  - cons-mn-jpa-jar: Micronaut with JPA jar
  - cons-qk-jar: Quarkus with panache jar
- - cons-qk-native: Quarkus with panache jar
+ - cons-qk-native: Quarkus with panache native image

 the branch micronaut-data-jdbc has following:
  - cons-mn-jdbc-jar: Micronaut with jdbc jar
- - cons-mn-jdbc-native: Micronaut with jdbc native
+ - cons-mn-jdbc-native: Micronaut with jdbc native image

  ### Test results